UltraStar-Deluxe/ultrastar-play.github.io/_pages/home.md

 ### Download

 _UltraStar Play_ is a new project which started in 2018/2019 and is not ready for "production use".
-A preview version will be available for download here shortly, targeting Windows, Linux, macOS, and Android.
+Preview alpha versions are available for download at [this link](https://github.com/UltraStar-Deluxe/Play/releases), targeting Windows, Linux, macOS, and Android.

 Until _UltraStar Play_ is ready to use, you might want to try one of these already existing free karaoke games instead: